 Dequita Tate (she/her) is a Producer and Artist living in New York City, who was born and raised in Racine, WI.
 She currently produces creative content for Priorities USA, which is the largest Democratic Party super PAC.

-Tori LaFon (she/her) holds a BA in Media Studies with a Film Correlate Sequence from Vassar College where she focused on using media for activism.
-Outside of QC, Tori is the Marketing Coordinator for Sound Production Studio and is the Social Media/Outreach Coordinator for The Bush Films.
-Her passions include queer representation in film, creating queer safe spaces, and petting every dog she sees.
+Tori LaFon (she/her) is a marketing, social media, and community coordinator based in New York City.
+After earning a BA in Media Studies with a Film Correlate Sequence from Vassar College, where she focused on using media for activism, she co-founded QC to help create queer safe spaces and advocate on behalf of others.
+Her passions include queer representation in film, building queer community, and petting every dog she sees.

 Nikkia Rivera (she/her) is the Virtual Events Manager at QC.
 Born and raised in NYC she is an occasional writer whose true passion lies in professional procrastination.
 A book lover, her life’s goal is to finish the pile of unread books that is slowly overtaking her bedroom.